vitiral/tinymem/README.md

 # tinymem: the tiny memory manager

+# **This library is not supported anymore.
+Development is taking place on
+# the rust implementation at https://github.com/vitiral/defrag-rs**

 tinymem is a tiny memory manager written in pure C. It is designed to be a cross platform tool to manage memory for both embedded and posix environments.
 It provides smart, simple and powerful memory management without the need of an operating